kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 }
 ```

-Pretty cool huh?
-We can now do things like define a setNumber() call just like this:
+Pretty cool, you can now do things like define a setNumber() call just like this:

 ```rust
 let contract_call = setNumberCall { newNumber: U256::from(58)};
 ```

-We'll start with a simple setup to read the current count, and print it out!
+Start with a simple setup to read the current count, and print it out!

 ```rust
 use kinode_process_lib::{await_message, call_init, eth::{Address as EthAddress, Provider, TransactionInput, TransactionRequest, U256}, println, Address, Response};